ProteinsWebTeam/interpro-blog/_posts/2020-04-08-A special update for SARS-CoV-2.md

 category: interpro
 image_category: website
 author: Lorna Richardson/Rob Finn
+title: InterPro 78.1 - A special update for SARS-CoV-2
 excerpt: We have released a special update to InterPro (78.1) with improved coverage of the SARS-CoV-2 protein sequences.
 ---